GLSEN Student Ambassadors

 Do you want to make your school safer and connect with students across the country while you do it?

-We are on the lookout for student leaders in grades 8-12 during the 2014-2015 school year who are interested in sharing their stories and advocating for LGBT issues in education in all kinds of media – from print, radio and TV, to Twitter, Facebook, Tumblr and more.
+We are on the lookout for student leaders who are interested in sharing their stories and advocating for LGBT issues in education in all kinds of media – from print, radio and TV, to Twitter, Facebook, Tumblr and more.

-We have an exciting new format for our Student Ambassadors program!
 As a Student Ambassador, you'll have access to exclusive online training and workshops on telling your story, political advocacy, blogging, writing op-eds for newspapers, creating web video, and more.
 You and your work will be featured on GLSEN's website, blog, YouTube channel and social media profiles.
 We will also work with you to share your story with a wider audience.
-GLSEN Student Ambassadors have been featured on CNN, The Huffington Post, The Advocate, The New York Times, People and more.
+GLSEN Student Ambassadors have been featured on CNN, the Huffington Post, The Advocate, The New York Times, People and more.

 GLSEN Student Ambassadors also have the opportunity to attend a four-day, all expenses paid media summit in Los Angeles.